racket/rhombus/text/0005-sapling.md

 notation is line-sensitive but indentation-insensitive.
 The identation of a sapling can be normalized using only lexemes without further parsing information.
-The parsed form of a sapling imposes grouping to ensure that further parsing is consistent with the Salping's normal indentation.
+The parsed form of a sapling imposes grouping to ensure that further parsing is consistent with the Sapling's normal indentation.

 # Motivation